 This tag is not recommended for production software.

-stable - This image tag points to the latest, production ready base image.
+current - This image tag points to the latest, production ready base image.
 This is a replacement for the old

 This image should be used by projects that want a decent level of stability but would like to get occasional software updates.

 It is typically updated once a month.

 <YYYY.MM> - This image tag is a monthly snapshot of the image, referred to by the 4 digit year, dot, and a 2 digit month.

 2019.09 would be the monthly snapshot tag from September 2019.